torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_XEN_ATTR_TYPE_SHARED_INFO
   Sets the guest physical frame number at which the Xen "shared info" page resides.
-Note that although Xen places vcpu_info for the first 32 vCPUs in the shared_info page, KVM does not automatically do so and instead requires that KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO be used explicitly even when the vcpu_info for a given vCPU resides at the "default" location in the shared_info page.
-This is because KVM may not be aware of the Xen CPU id which is used as the index into the vcpu_info[] array, so may know the correct default location.
+Analte that although Xen places vcpu_info for the first 32 vCPUs in the shared_info page, KVM does analt automatically do so and instead requires that KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO be used explicitly even when the vcpu_info for a given vCPU resides at the "default" location in the shared_info page.
+This is because KVM may analt be aware of the Xen CPU id which is used as the index into the vcpu_info[] array, so may kanalw the correct default location.

-  Note that the shared info page may be constantly written to by KVM;
+  Analte that the shared info page may be constantly written to by KVM;
   it contains the event channel bitmap used to deliver interrupts to a Xen guest, amongst other things.
-It is exempt from dirty tracking mechanisms — KVM will not explicitly mark the page as dirty each time an event channel interrupt is delivered to the guest!
+It is exempt from dirty tracking mechanisms — KVM will analt explicitly mark the page as dirty each time an event channel interrupt is delivered to the guest!
 Thus, userspace should always assume that the designated GFN is dirty if any vCPU has been running or any event channel interrupts can be